-The authors are very grateful to S. Cloetingh, S. Honda, D. Pana, and S. Sobolev for discussions and constructive comments on the initial version of this paper and to M. Martin and F. Wenzel for the seismic tomography data of the Vrancea region made available for the research.
-This work was supported by the French-Russian Collaboration Program, the German Research Foundation, and the Russian Academy of Sciences.
+The authors are very grateful to S. Cloetingh, D. Pana, and an anonymous reviewer for constructive comments on the initial version of this paper, to S. Honda, S. Sobolev, and B. Sperner for discussions on the regional geology and data assimilation, and to M. Martin and F. Wenzel for the seismic tomography data of the Vrancea region made available for the research.
+This work was supported by the German Research Foundation, French-Russian Collaboration Program, Russian Academy of Sciences, and Russian Foundation for Basic Research.